Tlhaku/BasaGas/README.md

 npm start
 ```

-- Visit `http://localhost:3000` for the marketing website.
+- Visit `http://localhost:3000` for the marketing website home page.
+- Visit `http://localhost:3000/pricing.html` for pricing details.
 - Visit `http://localhost:3000/app` for the web app where you can place a mock order.

 ## Testing
-No automated tests are included yet:
+Run the automated tests with:
 ```bash
 npm test
 ```